Animal rescue group: Adopting through a rescue group

-Most rescue groups use similar adoption procedures, including completing an application, checking a veterinary reference, conducting an interview (can be in person or by phone) and a home visit.
+Most rescue groups use similar adoption procedures, including completing an application, checking a veterinary reference, conducting an interview (either in person or by phone), and a home visit.
 Rescue organizations are usually volunteer-run organizations and survive on donations and adoption fees.
 The adoption fees do not always cover the significant costs involved in rescue, which can include traveling to pick up an animal in need, providing veterinary care, vaccinations, food, spaying and neutering, training, and more.

 Most animals in the care of rescue groups live with foster home volunteers as members of the family until an appropriate adopter is found.
 There are a number of different techniques that can be used to make the transition from life at a rescue's foster home to an adoptive home easier on the animal.
 Generally, rescue groups provide adopters with basic information to aid in a successful transition.

-Often, adoption counsellors are involved in the process in order to ensure that the pet is being sent to a good, fitting home.
-Questionnaires for adoption vary between organizations, but are essentially used to ensure that the animal being adopted suits the lifestyle of the prospect owner and will have all of his or her needs fulfilled.
+Often adoption counsellors are involved in the process to ensure that the pet is being sent to a suitable home.
+Questionnaires for adoption vary between organizations, but are essentially used to ensure that the animal being adopted suits the lifestyle of the prospect owner and will have all of their needs fulfilled.

-The Canadian Federation of Humane Societies accounts for the largest amount of dog and cat shelters in Canada.
+The Canadian Federation of Humane Societies accounts for the largest number of dog and cat shelters in Canada.
 With 172 shelters throughout the country, it is estimated that 103,000 cats and 46,000 dogs were taken in during 2013.
 Of these, 60% of cats and 49% of dogs were strays, 28% of cats and 34% of dogs were surrendered by their owners, 2% of cats and 3% of dogs were cases of abuse, and the rest were either transferred from neighbouring facilities or born in the shelters themselves.

 Of the thousands of animals in shelters in Canada in 2013, only 47% of dogs and 45% of cats were adopted.
-The remaining majority were left to be euthanized, sent back to their previous owners, or stayed in the shelters, possibly being transferred from one to another hoping for better outcomes.
+The remaining majority were left to be euthanized, sent back to their previous owners, or stayed in the shelters, possibly being transferred from one to another to increase adoptability.

-The rise of social media has since aided in adoption of pets, as shelters and rescue groups can now post pictures and biographies of the animals on their Facebook, Instagram, and Twitter pages.
-These outlets allow for people to, often without intention, find suitable pets in need of homes.
+The rise of social media has since aided in adoption of pets.
+Shelters and rescue groups can now post pictures and biographies of the animals on their social media pages.
+These outlets allow people to find suitable pets in need of homes.
 Online interviews are now also possible, as well as international adoption through many organizations.
 Developments such as social media pages help shelters find appropriate adopters by venturing outside of their immediate surroundings and creating online networks, allowing more people to be exposed to the information and possibility of animal adoption.
-Dogs and cats of the Dominican Republic, for example, is an organization that creates profiles for stray animals in the Dominican Republic, and uses an almost entirely online platform to find homes for them, usually overseas, before sending them by plane, spayed and neutered, to be picked up by their new owner.
+Dogs and Cats of the Dominican Republic, for example, is an organization that creates profiles for stray animals in the Dominican Republic, and uses an almost entirely online platform to find homes for them, usually overseas, before sending them by plane, spayed and neutered, to be picked up by their new owner.